 Key Takeaways

-• Companies have three main options: GP-led SPVs, "entity-only" solutions, and Roll Up Vehicles (RUVs)
+- Startups have three main options: VC-led SPVs, "entity-only" solutions, and company-led SPVs

-For startups, raising capital from many angels, customers, partners, influencers, and smaller VCs is one of the best ways to increase your odds of success.
+For startups, raising capital from many value-add investors is one of the best ways to increase your odds of success.
 It's also one of the fastest ways to create cost, complexity, and risk that slows you down later.

 That's why the startup ecosystem has started using legal entities to contain the complexity of involving many investors.
-These entities are generally referred to as "vehicles".
+These entities are generally referred to as "vehicles", "Special Purpose Vehicles", "SPVs", "Roll Up Vehicles", or "RUVs", depending on the context.

 "It felt like we were managing one check instead of 50.
 Founders looking to simplify their logistics while raising money from a lot of great angels should use [them]."